 This is part two of a five part series on Jesus and Nationalism.
-It reads as one fluid written sermon so you may want to read the rest of the series.
+It reads as one fluid written sermon so you may want to read the .
 I hav

 In those days Caesar Augustus issued a decree that a census should be taken of the entire Roman world.
 Luke 2.1

 Lets stop there and ask a few questions.
 First, who is Caesar Augustus?
 What makes this figure so important that he gets mentioned in the same narrative as the birth of Jesus?
 Second, why does this text mention the Roman world?
 How is this significant in regards to Jesus situation when he is born?
 Are these two references to Caesar and to Rome simply to mark a specific moment in history?
 Perhaps, Luke wants to give us clues about when Jesus was born?
 Based on the details in this chapter, it is quite easy to assume that this is his aim.
 But what if there is something more to Lukes method of writing than simply marking dates.
 Maybe he is telling two stories at once: the story of Jesus birth and an underlying story of how Jesus related to the Roman Empire.

 So, who was Caesar Augustus?
 We actually know quite a bit about Augustus from historical accounts.
 He became the ruler of the Roman Empire in 31 BC after the murder of his father Julius Caesar.
 He would be hailed as a hero who ushered in a time of peace after the strife of civil war.
 The themes that were proclaimed during his reign were those of freedom, justice, peace, and salvation.
 Whenever these ideas were announced to people, they were called good news or gospel.
 Augustus would be called the great savior who had brought prosperity to the people of the Roman Empire.
 At least to those who had power and prestige.